 It is natural to have some anxiety about needles.
 With the help of mild anxiolytic (anti-anxiety) medications taken by mouth, the vast majority of people do well with tumescent infiltration and liposuction.
 Fewer than 5 percent of patients require intravenous (IV) sedative medications.
 However, there probably are some patients who are so terrified of needles that they choose to have liposuction by general anesthesia.
 Each patient must make the decision about which type of anesthesia is preferable.
 On one hand, liposuction totally by local anesthesia performed by an expert is safer and usually associated with less pain overall than general anesthesia.
 On the other hand, for patients who are terrified by the prospect of needles and surgery, general anesthesia might be more easily tolerated.

 Yes.
-Liposuction with general anesthesia can be done safely provided 1) an anesthesiologist is present to administer the anesthetic, 2) the surgeon does not attempt to remove too much fat, nor attempt to treat too many areas on the same day, and 3) the surgeon does not do other surgeries unrelated to liposuction on the same day.
+Liposuction with general anesthesia can be done safely provided 1) an anesthesiologist is present to administer the anesthetic, 2) the surgeon does not attempt to remove too much fat, nor attempt to treat too many areas on the same day, and 3) the surgeon does not do other surgeries unrelated to liposuction in Mumbai on the same day.

 An anesthesiologist should be present whenever a patient is given general anesthesia.
 Anesthesiologists are specialists who are trained in the safe use of dangerous anesthetic drugs.
 General anesthesia is quite safe when provided by an anesthesiologist.
 Liposuction under general anesthesia becomes dangerous if the amount of liposuction is excessive, if the number of body areas treated by liposuction is excessive, or if multiple unrelated surgical procedures are performed on the same day as liposuction.
 An anesthesiologist is not necessary whenever local anesthesia is the only anesthetic used and general anesthesia is not used.